-Template Identifier 32-726-17T Rev 1
+Template Identifier 32-726-17T R ev 1

-Document Identifier 229-T2208 Rev 1
+Document 555-RSR2023 R

+Identifier 333-K3K2U23 ev •

 Effective Date April 2022

-- 2. First aid appointments must be made to meet the legal requirements.
-Appointees must be trained to level 2 and the training service provider must be registered in accordance with section 26(1) of the Skills Development Amendment Act, Act No. 37 of 2008.
-It is good practice for all employees to be trained to at least level 1. - 3.
-When appointing employees for work sites, cognisance must be taken into account the type of work performed, the distance teams are working apart and the terrain to be covered if an emergency should arise. - 4.
-A list of emergency numbers must be displayed on the notice boards and made accessible for all employees. - 5.
-Main Contractor must ensure that his /her employees and appointed contractor employees are familiar with the emergency numbers. - 6.
+- Main Contractor must ensure that his /her employees are familiar with the emergency numbers. - 6.
 Contractors shall have one first aid box for the first 5 persons and thereafter one for every 50 or team of workers on site or part thereof, taking into account the type of work performed and the distance between teams. - 7.
 More first aid boxes shall be provided in accordance with the risk assessment.
 Boxes must be available and accessible for the immediate treatment of injured persons at the workplace. - 8.
 For offices, signs indicating where the first aid box or boxes are kept as well as the name and contact details of the First Aider of such first aid box or boxes shall be erected. - 9.
-The Main Contractor and appointed contractor shall ensure that alternative arrangements be made for incidents occurring after working hours.
+The Main Contractor shall ensure that alternative arrangements be made for incidents occurring after working hours.

-3.16.1 Boxes and equipment
+3.15.1 Boxes and equipment